ericpaulbishop/ansible-role-nginx-server/README.md

 Ansible role which installs and configures Nginx, from source.

-This is just a fork from ericpaulbishop/ansible-role-nginx-server, to add upstreams and load-balancing to the configuration of nginx.
+This is just a fork from ericpaulbishop/ansible-role-nginx-server with the following differences:.

+- Implement upstream support for load balancing.
+- Implement websocket load balancing.

 EricPaulBishop's work is based largely on the ANXS/nginx ansible role with some major differences/improvements: